Obamacare: Examination and Response

 Because the Constitution provided for only a limited set of powers for the Federal Government, and the Tenth Amendment repeated the point for strong emphasis, every power not expressly given to the Federal, and not expressly forbidden to the States, was to be a power of the States.
 And that included health insurance.
 The Court-packing uproar of 1937 considerably strengthened the power of the Federal Government to extend its ability to regulate commerce.
 Indeed, advocates of this movement have been at pains to describe the Interstate Commerce Clause as merely "the Commerce Clause", as if to pretend it had never said anything else.
 However, the authors of ERISA (the Employee Retirement Insurance Security Act) expressly included pre-emption clauses which rather unnecessarily provide that Federal Law and Regulation should supersede state powers in that area.

 There was a conflict here, in which ERISA apparently had to behave as though the Tenth Amendment did not exist.
 The conflict was never resolved by the Supreme Court, probably because it was so evident that business was delighted to have a thousand mandated benefits in state laws undermined by Federal pre-emptions.
-Concerted efforts by labor lobbyists had succeeded in putting everything they could imagine into health benefit packages, which were then exempted from income tax.
+Concerted efforts by labor lobbyists had succeeded in putting everything they could imagine into health benefits packages, which were then exempted from income tax.
 Health insurance became "first dollar coverage", greatly increasing its scope.
-Because it included many low cost items, its insurance administrative costs were unduly high; and because it included birth control, it was even a welcome respite for the Court system from the excited lobbyists on both sides of that inflammable issue.
+Because it included many low-cost items, its insurance administrative costs were unduly high; and because it included birth control, it was even a welcome respite for the Court system from the excited lobbyists on both sides of that inflammable issue.

 By far the commonest set of dodges take advantage of judicial opinions that the states could regulate what was insurance, whereas the Federal regulation mostly applied to "self-insurance".
 The feeble distinction was whether lump sums were paid to an insurance company to distribute, or whether the parent employer distributed the money directly.
 By extension of this principle, reinsurance was taxed, payments to hospitals were federally regulated.
 The principle of risk-sharing was dragged into discussions which relegate state regulation of stop-loss arrangements, especially those with low attachment points, as indistinguishable from pure insurance; while self-insurance and experience rating are state regulated.
 What to do about "pure" insurance with a high deductible is less clear.
 (This may be one subtle reason why first-dollar coverage, in some ways the least desirable insurance form, is treated as a default, while Catastrophic coverage, which ought to be the basic protection, is relegated to a status bordering on outlandish.
 By treating huge costs as the responsibility of local charity, this arrangement tends to make them remain so.)
 That is, by inserting a fictitious intermediary, the regulation supposedly changes from federal to state.
 The model for this would seem to be one-bank holding companies.
 Consequently, trial lawyers have taken to suing the fiduciaries of trustees, leading to the comment that "You would have to be a lunatic to agree to be a fiduciary."
 The longer all of this goes on, the more tangled it will probably become, so the Supreme Court is probably under heavy pressure to pick a suitable case, and decide it.